 Upon the creation of a securitisation vehicle, a distinction should be made between regulated and unregulated vehicles.
-This distinction will be relevant notwithstanding the form of the vehicle, either as a company or as a securitisation fund.
-Under Article 19 of the Securitisation Law, a Luxembourg securitisation vehicle which intends to issue securities to the public on a continuous basis must be authorised by the CSSF.
-Based on the CSSF FAQ, it is generally considered that on a continuous basis means in the administrative practice of the CSSF more than three issues of securities to the public per year.
-There is no public offering provided the securities are issued only to professional investors, or with a minimum subscription amount of EUR 125,000 per investor or as a private placement.
-In practice, vehicles which are intended to have an unregulated activity only will be advised to clarify this in their corporate objects clause.
+This distinction will be relevant notwithstanding the form of the vehicle, it being either a company or a securitisation fund.
+Under Article 19 of the Securitisation Law, a Luxembourg securitisation vehicle which intends to issue financial instruments to the public on a continuous basis must be authorised by the CSSF.

+Following the recent amendment of the Securitisation Law, Article 19 provides that on a continuous basis means more than three issues of financial instruments to the public per year.
+Moreover, there is no public offering provided that financial instruments are issued (A) only to professional clients (as the term is defined in the law of 5 April 1003 on the financial sector, as amended), and (B) with a minimum subscription amount of EUR 100,000 per investor and (C) as a private placement.
+In practice, vehicles which are intended to have an unregulated activity only will be advised to clarify this in their corporate object clause.
 Conversely, vehicles which are intended to be regulated by the CSSF should refer to such activity in their articles of association and their incorporation will be conducted in close discussion with the CSSF.

 The incorporation of a regulated vehicle will require the filing of documents with the CSSF for the purpose of authorisation, a list of which is provided by an annex to the CSSF FAQ.
-These relate mainly to the vehicle, its management and shareholding structure, the various types of securities to be issued, the financing and auditing of the vehicle and at least a three-year business plan and an overview of the contemplated commissions, charges and projected income of the vehicle.
+These relate mainly to the vehicle, its management and shareholding structure, the various types of financial instruments to be issued, the financing and auditing of the vehicle and at least a three-year business plan and an overview of the contemplated commissions, charges and projected income of the vehicle.
 The regulated securitisation vehicle must also provide the CSSF with the information and documents listed under the CSSF FAQ 17, such as the issue documents, financial reports, information on any change of service provider, half-year reports with the listing of the issued notes and must obtain the prior approval of the CSSF before changing the management, the external auditors and the shareholding structure.
-On the contrary. the creation of an unregulated securitisation vehicle in the form of a company or of a fund will not imply any specific registration or filing in addition to the registration and filing of its articles of association with the trade and companies register in Luxembourg nor any authorisation procedure with the CSSF.
+On the contrary, the creation of an unregulated securitisation vehicle in the form of a company or of a fund will not imply any specific registration or filing in addition to the registration and filing of its articles of association with the trade and companies register in Luxembourg nor any authorisation procedure with the CSSF.